JorgenBrattang/staying-healthy/README.md

 All the pages features a stylish logo that shows the sites name <strong>"Staying Healthy"</strong> and slogan <strong>"The importance of stretching"</strong>.

 - <strong>Navigation bar</strong> that features easy to read and where to find the different parts of the website.
-This resizes with the website and doesn't change in shape.
+    - This resizes with the website and doesn't change in shape.

-- <strong>Footer</strong> is 800px wide as the site and will keep it size until the user goes below 525px, it will make the three text field stack ontop of each other.
+- <strong>Footer</strong> is flexiable to keep it looking good on all screensizes.
+    - The three text field stack ontop of each other when below 775px.

 - <strong>Image / map</strong> feature fade in outline screenshoot:
 <br><br>